impworks/lens/README.md

 The code above creates the compiler and registers local variables `x`, `y`, and `result` in the script.
 The body of the script is compiled into a native .NET object that can be invoked several times without recompilation.
 Finally, the result of the expression is printed out - and guess what the result is!

+### Why might one need an embeddable scripting language?

+There are many cases in which your application can benefit from an embeddable scripting language:

+* **Tasks automation**
+    Write scripts to execute tasks automatically within the application, like processing a batch of images in a graphical editor, backing up databases.
+* **Formulas support**
+    Enable Excel-like formulas in your application, with functions and all kinds of cool features.
+* **Easy tweaking**
+    Embeddable scripting is a much more powerful alternative to config files.
+Scripts can contain some logic which can be altered without recompiling the entire application.
+Especially useful in game engines!

 ### What features does the language support?

 The compiler already supports the following features: